thoughtbot/testing-rails/book/types_of_tests/model_specs/testing_methods.md

 `#downvotes`, which we can set without saving our object.
 Since we never have to save our object, we don't need FactoryGirl to set up a valid record.

-With a failing test, we can write out implementation:
+With a failing test, we can write our implementation:

 ` app/models/link.rb@d4001c148:13,15